3 Ways Alcohol and Incontinence are Connected in Conflict

 Even though alcohol does not directly cause urinary incontinence, it can exacerbate existing incontinence symptoms.
 Some links between alcohol and incontinence include:

 1. Alcohol can act as a diuretic, which means that it stimulates urine production.
-If the bladder is weak, this increased urine flow results in more leaks.
+If the bladder is weak, this increased urine volume results in more leaks.

 2. Alcohol also acts as a depressant by subduing the area of your brain that tells your muscles to contract.
 Your pelvic floor consists of layers of muscles that support your bladder, and when these muscles don’t contract quickly, it’s more difficult to control urine flow.